The Eric Andre Show

-The Eric Andre Show is an American sketch comedy television series created and hosted by comedian Eric André.
+The Eric Andre Show is an American adult sketch comedy television series created and hosted by comedian Eric André.
 A parody of late night talk shows, it premiered on Cartoon Network's night-time programming block Adult Swim on May 20, 2012.
 The series was co-hosted by fellow comedian Hannibal Buress for the first 42 episodes, then by Blannibal (played by James Hazley) for five episodes after Buress' departure.
 All episodes of the show have been directed by Kitao Sakurai and Andrew Barchilon.
 Gary Anthony Williams served as the announcer in the first season, being replaced by Tom Kane in the second season and Robert Smith from seasons 3 to 6.

 A total of 60 episodes have aired over the course of six seasons.
 On December 31, 2012, The Eric Andre Show aired a 45-minute live New Year's special, titled The Eric Andre New Year's Eve Spooktacular.
 A second special, named Eric Andre Does Paris, aired on February 18, 2018.

 The fifth season premiered on October 25, 2020.
 On May 18, 2022, Adult Swim announced the show had been renewed for a sixth season, which premiered on June 4, 2023.

 Premise

 Each episode opens on the show's main set: a standard talk-show set-up with a desk, a chair, and some decor.
 The show's announcer declares "Ladies and gentlemen, it's The Eric Andre Show!" and the opening song begins to play.
 During this time, André runs onto set and destroys the backdrop, desk, and various furnishings around him.
 Once the song is completed, stagehands swiftly remove the broken furniture and replace it with identical pieces.
 The co-host usually walks in at this time, often to weak applause from the audience.
 André may then perform a monologue, incorporating black comedy and surrealism.
 While he struggles to perform, his monologue usually turns defensive and aggressive.
 The show will then typically be a mix of surreal celebrity interviews and short sketches, candid camera footage, and non sequiturs, usually focused on André's absurd behavior in regular settings.

 At the end, a performer of some type plays over the ending credits.
-Ending performances are usually parodies of amateur acts common to public-access television, while other times they are real musicians playing their own songs with heavy twists, such as punk band Trash Talk playing while wearing volume-sensitive shock collars or a female opera singer performing while rapper Killer Mike serves as her hype man.
+Ending performances are usually parodies of amateur acts common to public-access television, while other times they are real musicians playing their own songs with heavy twists, such as hardcore band Trash Talk playing while wearing volume-sensitive shock collars or a female opera singer performing while rapper Killer Mike serves as her hype man.
 Killer Mike also appeared in a later episode, performing a rap battle against rapper Action Bronson while the two were on treadmills.
 Mac DeMarco once played while André initiated a segment styled after Japanese game shows titled "Attack DeMarco!", in which numerous samurai began tormenting DeMarco.
 In one episode, comedian Rory Scovel had a cooking segment in which he increasingly got upset and destroyed his work station while rapper T-Pain sang "The Star-Spangled Banner" and fired a gun in the air.